WhizzoCode/blowapp-old5/README.md

-# lit-starter
+# blowapp

-Starting point for a lit project with rollup and web-dev-server.
+Application to manage and edit a collection of photos.